sanderhelleso/spaceInvaders/README.md

 ## Goal
 The aim is to defeat waves of aliens with a laser to earn as many points as possible

-The player starts with 3 lifes and lose a life if the player is either hit by an alien or the alien reaches the end og space
+The player starts with 3 lifes and lose a life if the player is either hit by an alien or the alien reaches the end of space

 Round 1 - 18 spawn new aliens.
 After round 18 each wave will increase alien movement speed and distance.
 <br>